 Even without headphones, this tablet is pretty decent.
 The landscape stereo speakers offer a lot more volume than the previous model and the added dynamic abilities translate here too.
 The biggest improvement is the speaker placement itself, though.

 Having speakers on each end of the iPad Mini means that there’s a far better soundfield for TV and film.
 Propped up on its case/stand we get a very decent feel of the spaceships zooming about from left to right and back again at the beginning of chapter 3 of Guardians Of The Galaxy 2.
 Headphones remain the way to do things properly but the speakers make viewing perfectly enjoyable without them, in a pinch.

 This bigger-screened, better sounding iPad Mini is a huge improvement on the last model and just the ticket if an 8-inch tablet is what you’re after.
-While the picture performance isn’t anything like what you’ll find on the iPad Pro 12.9, the size and shape is undeniably more convenient and it’s also only half the price.
-The Mini is just about small enough to carry around in a jacket pocket while offering a viewing experience that’s way beyond that of even a large mobile phone.
+It's just about small enough to carry around in a jacket pocket while offering a viewing experience that’s way beyond that of even a large mobile phone.

 Price-wise, you won’t find anything that can match it.
 Throw in its class-leading audio performance, its super-slick user experience, the rather handsome looks and the interesting addition of the Pencil support and you’ve got yourself a little five-star winner.